The generalization error of max-margin linear classifiers: Benign overfitting and high dimensional asymptotics in the overparametrized regime: A random features model

 Then

-\end{proposition} The formulas in this statement bear some resemblance with the ones for the simpler linear model of Section \ref{sec:Isotropic}.
-Indeed it turns out that Proposition \ref{prop:asymptoticRF} has a remarkably simple interpretation.
+\end{proposition} It turns out that Proposition \ref{prop:asymptoticRF} has a remarkably simple interpretation.
 In the wide, high-dimensional limit, the random features model behaves as a simple linear model in the covariates $\bz_i$, whereby instead of the maximum margin classifier of Eq.~\eqref{eq:MMdef}, we solve the following soft margin problem